usmanhalalit/pixie/README.md

 ```
 Will delete all the rows where id is greater than 5.

-### Get Rendered Query
+### Get Built Query
-Sometimes you need to get the query string, its possible.
+Sometimes you may need to get the query string, its possible.
 ```PHP
 $query = QB::table('my_table')->where('id', '=', 3);
 $queryObj = $query->getQuery();